Courses that are UC & CSU A-G compliant are designated with the corresponding letter next to the course title.

 This course explores the physical and chemical nature of soil as well as the relationships between soil and the relationships between soil, plants, animals, and agricultural practices.
 Students will examine properties of soil and land and their connections to plant and animal production.
 Using knowledge of scientific protocols as well as course content, students will develop an agriscience research program to be conducted throughout the first semester of the course.
 To complete that whole project each student will investigate and test an agriscience research question by formulation a scientific question related to the course content, formulating a hypothesis based on related research, conducting an experiment to test the hypothesis collecting quantitative data, and forming a conclusion based on analysis of the data.
 The result of this research program will be an in depth research and experimentation paper that is technically written, based on scientific protocol, and cited using APA formatting.
 Additionally, students will develop and present a capstone soil management plan for agriculture producers, using the content learned throughout the course.
 Throughout the course, students will be graded on participation an intracurricular FFA activities as well as the development and maintenance of an ongoing research supervised agricultural experience (SAE) program.

-This honors integrated class combines an interdisciplinary approach to laboratory science and research with agricultural management principles.
-Using skills and principles learned in the course, students design systems and experiments to solve agricultural management issues currently facing the industry.
-Additionally, students will connect the products created in this class with industry activities to link real world encounters and implement skills demanded by both colleges and careers.
-The course culminates with an agriscience experimental research project in which students design and conduct an experiment to solve a relevant issue.
-Final projects will be eligible for Career Development Event competition at FFA events.
-Throughout the course, students will be graded on participation in intracurricular FFA activities as well as the development and maintenance of an ongoing Supervised Agricultural Experience (SAE) program.
+This year-long laboratory, integrated science course is designed for the college bound student and integrates laboratory science and research with agricultural management principles.
+Students design experiments to solve agricultural management issues currently facing the industry.
+By connecting the products created in this class with industry activities, students experience real-world problem-based learning and implement skills demanded by colleges and careers.
+The course culminates with an agriscience experimental research project related to the agricultural issue they identified in the fall.
+Final projects are eligible for Career Development Event competitions at FFA events. * Throughout the course, students will participate in FFA activities and will develop and maintain an ongoing Supervised Agricultural Experience and record book.

 This course is designed to develop critical skills in the areas of nursery management, landscaping, plant reproduction, plant physiology, pest management and plant identification.
 Class activities will include greenhouse production in the fall and spring.
 Using knowledge of scientific protocols as well as course content, students will develop an agriscience research program to be conducted throughout the first semester of the course.
 TO complete that project, each student will investigate and test an agriscience research question by formulating a scientific question related to the course content.
 The result of this research program will be a research and experimentation paper that is technically written and based on scientific protocol.
 Throughout the course, students will be graded on participation in intracurricular FFA activities as well as the development and maintenance of an ongoing research supervised agricultural experience (SAE) program.
 This SAE will be taken to the Silver Dollar Fair in the Spring.